soulbuster8/DailyNotes/src/main/resources/Design Strategy/UrlShortener.md

 8 letters long key would result in 64^8 = ~281 billion for base 64 encoding. <br/>
 So 6 letter keys would be suffice.<br/>

-1. We can compute a unique hash(MD5, SHA256) of the given url.
+1. We can compute a unique hash(MD5, SHA256) of the given url:- It will produce a 128-bit hash value.
+After base64 encoding, we'll get a string having more than 21 characters
+(since each base64 character encodes 6 bit of the hash value).
+We can take the first 6(or 8) letters for the key, this would result in key duplication; to resolve that, we can choose some other characters out of the encoding string or swap some characters.